yenchenchou/mle-career-path/Database/SQL Query/Questions.md

 ### When to use case when

 1. Getting percentage from a column that numerator has stricter condition and the denominator with the looser condition.
-Usually questions involve **ration/percentage** For exmaple:
+Usually questions involve **ration/percentage**
+    - Tricks
+        - When you know you need to use the same data set with the same column.
+Then it means you need to do self (left) join then do case when
+    - For exmaple:
         - From the sales that had a valid promotion, what % of transactions/sales occur on either the very first day or the very last day of a promotion campaign.
         - Percentage of valid promotion in sales
         - You're given a table that contains search results.
 If the 'position' column represents the position of the search results, write a query to calculate the percentage of search results that were in the top 3 position.
         - Write a query to calculate the percentage of search results, out of all the results, that were positioned in the top 3 and clicked by the user.
         - What percent of all products in the grocery chain's catalog are both low fat and recyclable?
+        - Acceptance Rate

 2. Filter on a column with multiple possible values
     - Customers Who Bought Products A and B but Not C: use case when to create tmp table first.